Your Right to Make a Complaint

 - an order or award (whether interim or final) restraining you from doing any act or compelling you to do any act; or

-- the enforcement of any agreement reached or any binding order, award, determination or decision made pursuant to paragraph 23 above,
+- the enforcement of any agreement reached, or any binding order, award, determination or decision made pursuant to the above.

 nor shall anything in this paragraph inhibit us at any time from serving any form of demand or notice or from commencing or continuing with any bankruptcy, winding up or other insolvency proceedings.